MakieOrg/Website/src/blogposts/v0.24.0/post.md

 ## Overview

 This release features a rework of how plot arguments and attributes are handled.
-Instead of using Observables we now use a `ComputeGraph`.
+Instead of using Observables we now use a `ComputeGraph` from the new [ComputePipeline](https://docs.makie.org/dev/explanations/compute-pipeline) package.

 All the data a plot generates from its inputs to the final backend renderobject is stored in the graph as nodes.
 All the computations that connect data are stored as edges.
 When a plot input is updated, the graph marks every dependent node and edge as out-of-date.
 When data from an out-of-date node is requested, all related outdated nodes are resolved to compute the up-to-date value.